cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/database-replication.md

 Similarly, when you disable replication, we do the following:

 1. We disable replication on your master database, and configure it to be a standalone database server
-2. The secondary database server is removed as a slave from the master database server on the source
+2. The secondary database server is removed as a replica from the master database server on the source
 3. The source database server is configured as a standalone database server
 4. The relevant environment variables are updated for use in your code and scripts